Skip to main content

 Academic

 A sophisticated analysis of testosterone’s cardiovascular effects in women requires moving beyond a simple risk-versus-benefit framework.
 The central determinant of the outcome appears to be the principle of physiologic restoration versus supraphysiologic stimulation.
-The endocrine system operates based on exquisitely sensitive feedback loops, and the is finely tuned to the concentration and stability of hormonal signals.
+The endocrine system operates based on exquisitely sensitive feedback loops, and the cardiovascular system is finely tuned to the concentration and stability of hormonal signals.

 The administration method is not merely a delivery vehicle; it is a variable that fundamentally defines the nature of the hormonal signal being introduced into this complex biological system.

 The conflicting results observed in the literature can be largely reconciled when examined through the lens of dosage and study design.
-For example, a 2023 study published in The Journal of Clinical Endocrinology & Metabolism reported a 24% increased risk of in cisgender women using testosterone therapy.
+For example, a 2023 study published in The Journal of Clinical Endocrinology & Metabolism reported a 24% increased risk of cardiovascular disease in cisgender women using testosterone therapy.

 A critical evaluation of this study reveals its observational nature, drawing from a large database where the specific formulations (including potentially outdated oral methods), dosages, and indications for therapy were heterogeneous.
 Such studies are excellent for generating hypotheses but cannot establish causality.
 They may reflect the consequences of inappropriate or high-dose prescribing rather than the intrinsic properties of testosterone itself when used for physiologic optimization.